 - Tips: Wear hiking boots/shoes.
 Take enough water.

-Map for the circular walk from Hassocks to Devils Dyke
+Map for the Devils Dyke circular walk from Hassocks

-– More walking ideas will be at the end –
+– More walking ideas near Devils Dyke will be at the end –

-The circular walk from Hassocks to Devils Dyke
+Route Description for the walk to Devils Dyke

 Upon arriving at Hassocks station, you need to follow the road out of the car park, but not too far.
 The first turning is a small path behind the houses on the right.
 There should be a signpost (or follow my map).
 When you reach the main road, turn right to walk towards the bridge.
 Just before the bridge, there is a turning on the left on the other side of the road, leading you into some woods.
 There are actually two paths next to each other.
 You need to take the one that goes up the steps.